-If you’re selling records, CDs or tapes on Discogs, this simple addition to your account has the potential to more than double your revenue.
+If you’re selling records, CDs or tapes on Discogs, this simple addition to your account has the potential to increase your revenue.
 Many sellers on Discogs are missing seller terms and shipping policies from their profiles, which could mean lost sales.

 By having your seller terms and shipping policies clearly displayed on your Discogs profile, you instantly become more credible, trustworthy and user-friendly.
 Buyers know exactly who they’re dealing with, what they’re getting, and how much they’re paying.